kebaHailu/TenX/README.md

 ## Data

-The data for this project is stored in CSV files located in the `data` directory.
-Each city has its own CSV file containing weather and solar data.
+The data for this project is sourced from a month's aggregation of xDR records and is stored in a PostgreSQL database.
+The dataset includes customer activities and can be analyzed to identify growth opportunities for TellCo.

 ## Project Structure